-Planni ng and Development Objectives Policy 1.
-To maintain a buffer around airport lands, to support the safe and continued operation of the Airport.
+Planning and Development Objectives Policy To maintain a buffer around airport lands, to support the safe and continued operation of the Airport.
 1-a.
 The City will not permit any development in the buffer area that is not compatible with airport operations such as residential development.
 2. To collaborate with the GNWT Department of Infrastructure on Airport economic development opportunities that are beneficial to the City of Yellowknife and align with the City's General Development Goals.
 2-a.
 The City will engage with the GNWT Department of Infrastructure to identify mutually beneficial economic opportunities on Airport land.

-4.16.2 Fred Henne Park and Yellowknife River Park
+4.16.2 Fred Henne Park

-Total Area: 537 ha and 6.84 ha
+Total Area: 537 ha